slamora/brackets-wiki/Extensions2.md

 In the example above, we've pulled the message display out into a separate function and then used `services.addFunction` to make that available elsewhere.
 If we start a new extension, code hinting will tell us about the function we've added:

 ![CodeHint ex1](screenshots/extensions2/CodeHint_ex1.png)

+In order for service sharing to work well, extensions need to be able to depend on the services provided by other extensions.
+To keep this simple, an extension would declare the extensions upon which it depends in `package.json`.
+Using `package.json` for this would allow the Extension Manager to automatically install required extensions.
+Note that the property used in `package.json` would be a different property than `dependencies` which will continue to have the same meaning it does for npm.

 Important note: the intention of this mechanism is the sharing of *services*, not code.
 While you *could* hook up a library of functions to the `ServiceRegistry`, the real purpose of the registry is to connect *objects* in the running system.
 My proposal for sharing code is later in this document.